Valimai (soundtrack): Release

-The album was highly anticipated by cinephiles and fans, following the chartbusters of Ajith's previous collaborations with Yuvan.
 Actors Poonam Bajwa, Sakshi Agarwal, music director S. Thaman and director Venkat Prabhu (who occasionally collaborated with Yuvan) raised anticipations about the film's soundtrack.
 On 2 August 2021, collaborating with Ajith's 30th anniversary in the film industry, the makers released the first single "Naanga Vera Maari" on the same night.
 The song lyrics talk about how youngsters should be, when it comes to their attitude and behaviour.
 Within a span of 17 hours since its release, the lyrical video (released on Sony Music South) crossed 6 million views on YouTube.
 In August 2021, Yuvan tweeted that work on the second single is under progress and will be launched soon.
 On 1 December 2021, a promo teaser of the second single, titled "Mother Song" was released, and the full song will be unveiled on 5 December.
 The third single from the album – an instrumental track titled "Whistle Theme" was released on 22 December, and received praise from music critics and listeners.
 Boney Kapoor, called the theme track a "musical delight".

 Though, H. Vinoth stated that the remaining tracks from the album will be released on the film's earlier scheduled release date (13 January 2022), the soundtrack eventually released on New Year's Day (1 January 2022).
 The album which released on Spotify, iTunes and YouTube Music had featured five tracks in the album including "Enna Kurai" and the theme track "The Intense of Fire".
 A day after its release, the tracks were removed from the respective platforms as the tracks revealed the plot of the film, but eventually restored a day before the film release.